15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 Retirement doesn’t care how hard you worked, it only responds to how well you planned.
 Going broke in your golden years isn’t rare, it’s common, and most people don’t see it coming until it’s too late.

-The truth is, most retirees don’t go broke because of one big blow, they get drained by a thousand small leaks.
-Fixing this stuff isn’t about being perfect, it’s about being aware, staying sharp, and making better calls when it counts.
+The truth is, most retirees don’t go broke because of one big disaster.
+They get drained by a thousand small leaks, debt, medical costs, overspending, or bad advice.

-You worked too long to end up broke, don’t hand your freedom back now.
+You worked too long to end up retired and broke, don’t hand your freedom back now.